Birch-san/box2d-wasm/README.md

 - Add source maps back to original C++ source (could be fun!)
 - Demo should demonstrate how to consume library via TypeScript
 - Strive for nice development experience (try to eliminate steps that involve manual copying of build artifacts)
-- Generate TypeScript declarations for WebIDL interface (…somehow)
+- Generate TypeScript declarations for WebIDL interface
 - Avoid pulling Box2D C++ into repository (prefer git submodule)
 - Keep build artifacts out of git (prefer to publish to npm)
 - If multiple versions of Box2D are to be maintained, this should be done via branches (and changing the commit of the box2d submodule)